 Each year, businesses must recognize legislated days throughout the year, commonly known as public holidays.
 Typically, recognition takes the form of the business closing for the day and employees receiving public holiday pay.
 Despite this practice recurring every year, public holidays still prompt questions for businesses of all sizes and in all industries.
 Below is our Employers Guide to Ontario Public Holidays to help make the process easier.

-What are the public holidays for Ontario ?
+What are the public holidays for Ontario in 2024?

 In Ontario, businesses must recognize nine public holidays.

 |New Year’s Day

 |March 29, 2024

 |May 20, 2024